colearbuckle/GSM-Beacon-Transmitter/README.md

 ## Interesting Observations

-1 - My iPhone SE 2020 displays the network as "001 01" in the network selection, but my iPhone 15 displays the network as "Test PLMN 1-1" (as expected).
+1 - My iPhone SE 2020 displays the network as "001 01" in the network selection (as expected), but my iPhone 15 displays the network as "Test PLMN 1-1".

 2 - All the other networks populate the Network Selection list almost instantly, but my network takes a few seconds after them to show up.